githubtraining/reviewing-a-pull-request/responses/fix-body.md

 ### :keyboard: Activity: Fixing your pull request

 1. The first comment on your pull request will have the default text of **No description provided**.
-Click on the **pencil** icon located at the top right corner of the comment box to make an edit.
+Click ![octicon-kebab-horizontal] in the top right corner of the comment box to make an edit.
 1. Add a description of the changes you've made in the comment box.
 Feel free to add a description of what you’ve accomplished so far.
 As a reminder, you have:
     - Left reviews and line comments
     - Created a file and made a commit